 To answer these questions, look at the reports in your account.
 Learn more About account, campaign and ad group performance.

 To help gauge a campaign’s performance, you may want to see how often people who see your ad actually click it.
 To do this, try sorting your keywords by click-through rate (CTR) to see which keywords got you a lot of impressions, but few clicks.
 If your goal is to generate sales, you might want to Edit your bids on these keywords.

 To understand whether clicks are leading to actual sales, we recommend setting up conversion tracking on your account.
 This free tool shows you what happened after people clicked on your ad, whether they purchased your product or signed up for your newsletter.
 With this information, you can calculate your actual return on investment (ROI).

 - Don't have the time to evaluate your bids?
 Let Google do the work for you.
-With Maximise Clicks, you set a daily budget, and we'll help adjust your cost-per-click bids to receive the most possible clicks within your budget.
+With Maximise Clicks, you set an average daily budget, and we'll help adjust your cost-per-click bids to receive the most possible clicks within your budget.
 Or if you have specific goals in mind, try automated bid strategy to have adjust bids based on your goals.

 Adjust your bids to increase your return on investment

 Once you’ve identified which keywords, locations, times and devices are getting good results, you can adjust your bids accordingly.